open-rmf/rmf-cloud-tools/docs/ansible_primer.md

 Describes an alias `localhost` which we will access with user `ubuntu` at ip address `127.0.0.1` over ssh.
 This `localhost` is then assigned the group `ros2`.
 * `playbook.yml`: A list of role assignments is formally made in this file.
 * `README.md`: Documentation for this specific example.
 * `run`: A helper script which automates the commands necessary to run this example.
-My following the `README.md`, you should be able to simply use the `run` file to set up your infrastructure.
+By following the `README.md`, you should be able to simply use the `run` file to set up your infrastructure.

 The `tasks` folder contains `yaml` specifications on how to carry out role provisioning.